atbcb/usab-uswds/_tad/rad-x.md

   <li><span id="thirtythree"></span>Human Factors and Ergonomics Society.
 (2007).
 Human Factors Engineering of Computer Workstations.
 ANSI/HFES 100-2007.  <a href="#endnote33">[Return to endnote 33]</a></li>
 </ol>

----

-### RADx Tech Accessibility Program Webinar
+<h3>RADx Tech Accessibility Program Webinar</h3>
 On February 28th, 2023, NIH RADx Tech accessibility program team members delivered a webinar titled "COVID-19 Accessible Testing -- Best Practices."
 This presentation was part of the 2023 RADx Tech Webinar Series and included a preview of key insights from the June 2023 "Best Practices for the Design of Accessible COVID-19 Home Tests" publication.
-The materials are available as a [webinar recording on YouTube](https://youtube.com/watch?v=Mn0YXHoApMY) and as [presentation slides in PDF]({{ site.baseurl }}/files/mde/radx-webinar.pdf) (1.5 MB).
+The materials are available as a  <a target="_blank" href="https://youtube.com/watch?v=Mn0YXHoApMY">webinar recording on YouTube</a> and as <a target="_blank" href="/BestPracticesWebinar_2023-02-28_Outline.pdf">presentation slides in a PDF format.</a>